 The 2018 Ford Edge, serving as a transitional model before the 2019 facelift, was praiseworthy in its offerings.

-Engine options remained steady with its predecessors, and trim levels like SE, SEL, Titanium, and Sport offered a range of features for buyers.
+Engine options remained stable with its predecessors, and trim levels like SE, SEL, Titanium, and Sport offered a variety of features for buyers.

 Introducing the SEL Sport Appearance Package, offering a stylish appeal with dark accents and a refined interior, was a highlight.

-While the model received acclaim for its comfortable interiors and infotainment upgrades, it also faced some recalls.
+While the model received praise for its comfortable interiors and infotainment upgrades, it also faced some recalls.

-Among the significant concerns were detached shift cables, potentially causing unintended gear shifts, and front brake hoses that could rupture.
+Among the major concerns were loose shift cables, potentially causing unintended gear shifts, and front brake hoses that could rupture.

 The Worst Years: 2015, 2016, 2017, 2021